NMRLipids/NMRlipidsVIpolarizableFFs/DataContribtionScripts/README.md

 folder.
 6. Commit the files *OrderParametersX.dat* in the *Data/Simulations/**DOI**.X* directory to your fork and make pull request to the master branch in the NMRlipids project.
+**Do not commit the trajectories to git.
+This will cause problems because git cannot handle large files.**